fversnel/fversnel.github.io/_posts/2016-04-07-welcome-to-jekyll.markdown

 Physics.Raycast(position, direction, out hitInfo, length, layers, QueryTriggerInteraction.UseGlobal);
 {% endhighlight %}

+- TODO: Why are there so many overloads for this function?
+- TODO: Why is there hidden global state?
+Because Unity wants to be perceived as being easy to use
+- TODO: But it isn't simple.
+Explain easy vs. simple, refer to Rich Hickey talk.
+- TODO: How do we prevent from creating APIs that are so convoluted.

 Let's look at what this function does.
 It sends a ray into the world filling the hitInfo object with the first thing that was hit and returns true.
 If nothing was hit it returns false and the hitInfo object remains empty.